 - Enable/disable currencies temporarily (useful during rate volatility)

-- **View exchange rate history** with 30-day charts
+- View exchange rate history with charts

 - Test rate calculations in sandbox mode before going live